-Obesity is a condition that is always linked to this syndrome, especially if it is concentrated in the upper body.
-Along with this, if the obesity coincides with a inactive lifestyle and or stressful lifestyle, the risk for getting this syndrome increases dramatically.
+Obesity is a condition that is often linked to this syndrome, especially if it is concentrated in the upper body.
+Along with this, if obesity coincides with an inactive lifestyle and or stressful lifestyle, the risk of getting this syndrome increases dramatically.

 High cholesterol and triglyceride levels can also be an indicator of Insulin Resistance.
-These symptoms can be linked with obesity, but can also occur in healthy weight individuals.
+These symptoms can be linked to obesity, but can also occur in healthy-weight individuals.
 These levels can indicate a disorder in lipid or glucose metabolism.
-The levels of these compounds can be tested by your doctor during a routine blood work up.
+The levels of these compounds can be tested by your doctor during routine blood work.

-Glucose intolerance is a condition that can occur alone, but when linked with the other symptoms can point to Insulin Resistance.
-Glucose intolerance is a condition in which the body can no longer use the glucose in the blood stream effectively.
-This can also be measured by your doctor, but may require a fasting, or a special sugary drink to be consumed, and then blood glucose measurements are taken.
+Glucose intolerance is a condition that can occur alone, but when linked with the other symptoms can point to insulin resistance.
+Glucose intolerance is a condition in which the body can no longer use the glucose in the bloodstream effectively.
+This can also be measured by your doctor but may require fasting, or a special sugary drink to be consumed, and then blood glucose measurements are taken.

-Other factors that may contribute to the development of Insulin Resistance, but are not necessary to have for the diagnosis are: smoking, certain conditions of ageing, a familial history of diabetes or obesity, stress that cannot be coped with effectively, and an inactive lifestyle.
+Other factors that may contribute to the development of insulin resistance, but are not necessary to have for the diagnosis are smoking, certain conditions of aging, a familial history of diabetes or obesity, stress that cannot be coped with effectively, and an inactive lifestyle.

 Having all four of these conditions may cause your doctor to diagnose you with Insulin Resistance.
-This diagnosis can only be done by a qualified physician and after several indices have been identified.
-Always contact your physician if you think you may have this syndrome or any other health related problems.
+This diagnosis can only be done by a qualified physician after several indices have been identified.
+Always contact your physician if you think you may have this syndrome or any other health-related problems.

 Insulin Resistance: Treatments